Decision Making · 3 min read · 26 April 2026

 1. They commit before they're certain

 A tracker who waits for certainty never moves.
-So they make their best read of the sign and they commit — to a direction, to a pace, to an interpretation.
+So they make their best read of the sign and they commit - to a direction, to a pace, to an interpretation.
 They don't agonise.
-They go.
+They go and then they adapt.

 After every track - successful or not - a good tracker goes back over what happened.
 What sign did they read correctly?
 What did they miss?
 What was the alternative interpretation they discounted, and why?
 This isn't optional.
 It's the practice that makes them better.